andrew34765/AutoTrimps/README.md

 - Buildings cost efficiency + jobs low level fixes
 - Some low level jobs and Buildings fixes.
 - ***12/14***
-- NEW: AutoAllocatePerks (genbtc settings) - uses AutoPerks ratio system to Auto Spend Helium during AutoPortal
+- NEW: AutoAllocatePerks (
+settings) - uses AutoPerks ratio system to Auto Spend Helium during AutoPortal
 - ***12/12***
 - Fix: HeHrBuffer will now portal midzone if you exceed 5x your buffer
 - ***12/10***